 Does Acupuncture hurt?

 Not really.
-Some people feel more discomfort than others–and Deborah spends as much time as needed making sure each client feels prepared, safe, and heard.
+Some people feel more discomfort than others–and Deborah and Laura spend as much time as needed making sure each client feels prepared, safe, and heard.
 Because acupuncture needles are so thin (often as thin as a hair), one normally does not feel pain on insertion.
 However, one may feel a quick pinch or a variety of sensations that indicate the “arrival of qi”.
 These may feel like a dull ache, a spreading feeling, heaviness or warmth.
 These sensations normally last for just a moment, although the needles remain in the body for the duration of the treatment.
 (Only sterile, single use, disposable needles are used.)

 In addition to or instead of the use of needles, other techniques may be applied during a session including heat therapy, frictioning and various forms of body work.
 Specifically these techniques can include moxibustion, cupping, gua sha, shoni shin, tui na, amma, bleeding and electric stimulation.
 All techniques will be fully discussed and questions or concerns addressed.
 In most cases, after all the needles are in place, you will rest for about 20 minutes before the needles are removed.
 This time is normally deeply relaxing and often results in a profound inner calm and reconnection with the self.